 - BSAC Extended Range Diver

 To purchase 100% oxygen evidence of qualification is required.
-Historically BSAC ERD divers have been restricted to 80% oxygen.
-This statement can be used as evidence, with an ERD qualification, that our members can purchase 100% oxygen.
+Historically, BSAC ADP divers have been restricted to 80% oxygen.
+This statement can be used as evidence, with a qualification listed above, that our members can purchase 100% oxygen.